jasonmaidev/jasonmaidev/README.md

 - 🌱 I’m currently learning Ai web dev(Langchain, vector DBs, LLM fine-tuning, infra cost optimization) and graphQL.
 - 💬 Ask me about JavaScript, React, frontend / backend developement.
 - 📫 How to reach me: jasonmai.dev@gmail.com
-- ⚡ Fun fact: I taught Trig / PreCalculus in highschool, while in highschool (11th grade).
+- ⚡ Fun facts: I taught Trig / PreCalculus in highschool, while in highschool (11th grade).
+I do not drink, smoke, or take drugs of any sort.
+My only escapes are programming and Dota 2.

 #### Connect with me: